310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 I’ll defeat Crimson Production — the evil that pretends to be on the side of justice.

 That being said, this is just how I feel.
-I don’t think you guys need to force yourself to get involved.
+I don’t think you guys need to force yourselves to get involved.

 Tomorrow, I’ll turn a blind eye for a moment to let you guys escape.
 I want you to get some rest today in preparation for that.
 {% endbubble %}